As the Russians bombard key Ukraine stronghold – hope remains underground

 The Russians forced Ukrainian scientists and engineers to keep operating the plant.
 Moscow eventually allowed the UN and the International Atomic Energy Authority to inspect the plant and its six reactors have been closed down.

-But Moscow has ignored pleas by the international experts that all military forces vacate the facility to reduce the risk of a catastrophe and the potential for disaster remains.
+But Moscow has ignored pleas by international experts that all military forces vacate the facility to reduce the risk of a catastrophe, and the potential for disaster remains.

 Periodically the Russians claim Ukrainian shells or drones have struck nearby.
 The Ukrainians deny those allegations and say the Russians cause the explosions themselves in order to keep the perceived threat level high.